Find an examiner

 Doctoral Supervision and External Examiners:

 Following requests by delegates at the 2018 Autoethnography Conference for a resource to be created to enable students to find or connect with experienced practitioners of autoethnography, and particularly for doctoral students to find academics with experience of examining PhD autoethnographies and supervision, below you will find a list of academics who currently supervise and/or have examined doctoral research. (this list is currently being edited).
-We would be happy to add names to this list, the list is not in any hierarchal order and is not achievement based.
+We would be happy to add names to this list, the list is not in any hierarchical order and is not achievement based.
 These academics simply offered their expertise.

 Alec Grant, University of Brighton alecgrant32@yahoo.co.uk